visionify/visionai/docs/scenarios/obstructed-camera-view.md

         Starting scenario: obstructed-camera-detection..

         ```
-    - You should be able to see the events generated on your console window with the detections of smoking/vaping event within the camera field of view.
+    - You should be able to see the events generated on your console window with the detections of obstructed cameras.

 === "With RTSP Camera - Pipelines"
      [TODO]